Secrets

 fleet_secrets_unseal

-fleet secrets rotate
+fleet secrets validate

 Check that all secret references in docker-compose.yml files have matching entries in the vault.